• Home

 Share Share Comments comments

 This beautiful South Pacific destination has long been an irresistible lure to visitors: a real-life Treasure Island of incredible natural beauty, rich culture experiences, and memorable activities that range from restorative relaxation to adrenaline-fuelled adventure.
-From swimming in breath-taking natural swimming pools to lazing on pristine beaches, these are our top eight things to do in Samoa:
+From swimming in breath-taking natural swimming pools to lazing on pristine beaches, these are our top eight places to visit in Samoa:

 1. To Sua Ocean Trench, Upolu

-To Sua ocean trench – famous swimming hole, Upolu, Samoa
+To Sua ocean trench - a famous swimming hole, Upolu - must-visit place in Samoa

 This stunning natural formation is essentially a large, deep, seawater swimming hole that is connected to the nearby ocean via an underwater cave.
 The pool is a haven of crystal-clear water surrounded by lush tropical forest, accessed by climbing down a ladder to small wooden platform.
 The azure waters are invitingly clear, making it a fantastic and unique location for swimming, snorkelling and snapping spectacular selfies.